Contents

 Bannockburn: Two-Party Preferred

 Ewan Dillon (Dunblane and Bridge of Allan), from 🔴Labour to ⚪Independent; listed affiliation changed to Independent in October 2022.
-No explanation has yet been given.
+Although this went unexplained for some time, in March 2024 he appeared in court on indecent images charges.

 By-Elections